 Emily Lugos was awarded the ACS – Bridge Program Travel Award to attend the Spring 2019 ACS National Meeting.
 Congratulations Emily!!!

 Emily Lugos was selected as the winner of the Jean Corrie Competition in Poetry for her poem “Bruises, Tongues, and a Funeral.”
 Emily will read her poem at the Jean Corrie Poetry Reading and Ice Cream Social on April 25th at 4:10pm in the Marlo Room.
 Congratulations Emily!!!

 Thank you to Dr. Spencer Stober for visiting our lab!
-Your department and biophysics research group seminars sparked our scientific curiosity!
+Your chemistry department seminar and biophysics research group talk sparked our scientific curiosity!
 We appreciated the individual research discussions as well!
 Thanks again for visiting Lafayette College!

 Thank you to Ellen Mulvihill (PhD candidate, University of Michigan) for visiting our lab!
 We enjoyed your department seminar, guest lecture in General Chemistry II, and WITS information session on graduate school!
 We also had a great turnout for the Compute-to-Learn Workshop!
 Thanks again for visiting Lafayette College!

-Congratulations to Liza, Emily, Zahra, and Ella for presenting their work at the Lafayette College Fall Poster Session!
+Zahra Gandhi, Ella Kaplan, Emily Lugos, and Liza Welch presented their work at the Lafayette College Fall 2018 Poster Session!

 Congratulations to Liza Welch for giving an excellent departmental talk on her research!